 We all have things we would like to change about our bodies, and for many people this includes their smile.
-If your teeth are wonky, yellow, misshapen or missing altogether, there are various cosmetic dentistry treatments that can help restore your confidence.
+If your teeth are crooked, yellow, misshapen or missing altogether, there are various cosmetic dentistry treatments that can help restore your confidence.

 You might be worried about the cost of seeing a cosmetic dentist, but this doesn't have to be an obstacle.
 Whether you want to whiten your teeth, repair a cracked tooth or replace a missing one, there are various options to suit different budgets.

-In this guide, you can read all about the different types of cosmetic dental procedures offered in the US, find out how much the different treatments cost and how to locate a good dentist near you.
+In this guide, you can read all about the different types of cosmetic dentistry procedures offered in the US, find out how much the different treatments cost and how to locate a good dentist near you.

 At Dentaly.org, our aim is to help you make an informed decision about how you can get a smile you love.